sharmaroshan/Drugs-Recommendation-using-Reviews/README.md

 How easy is it to understand this Kernel?
 Are all thought processes clear?
 Is the code clean, with useful comments?
 Are visualizations and processes articulated and self-explanatory?
 Teams with top submissions have a chance to receive exclusive Kaggle University Club swag and be featured on our official blog and across social media.

 Thankyou for Visiting.
+If you like it Please Star my repository.